A question word with a “to” verb expresses a special meaning and is quite easily found in formal writing

 (f) Researchers WONDER who CAN LIVE in extreme conditions.

-Note, however, that a to verb can be used with a different subject if that subject is one, meaning “people in general”, as in this example:
+Note, however, that a to verb subject can be different from the other verb’s subject if it is one, meaning “people in general”, as in this example:

 (g) A common question IS how one CAN PREVENT leakage (= how to prevent leakage).

 For another situation where implied subjects determine a grammar choice, see 103.
-Using “it” for a Subsequent Verb.
+Postponed Subjects in “It” Sentences.

-(k) Caesar understood the way to defeat his enemies.
+(h) Caesar understood the way (= HOW) to defeat his enemies.

-(l) One must establish the distance to travel in a day.
+(i) One must establish the distance (= HOW FAR) to travel in a day.

-Note, however, that reason, the noun for why, does not necessarily go with a to verb in indirect questions:
+Note, however, that reason, the noun for why, allows a choice about putting its following verb into the to form:

 “to” QUESTIONS IN FORMAL WRITING